-- 1. All estimates and risk factors taken from Ryder Scott, report prepared as at 31 December 2018 and generated for the Australis concessions to SPE standards.
-See ASX announcement released on 6 February 2019 titled "Reserves and Resources Update Year End 2018".
-The analysis was based on a land holding of 110,000 net acres.
+- 1. All estimates and risk factors taken from Ryder Scott, report prepared as at 31 December 2019 and generated for the Australis concessions to SPE standards.
+See ASX announcement released on 10 February 2020 titled "Reserves and Resources Update Year End 2019".
+The analysis was based on a land holding of 115,000 net acres.
 Australis is not aware of any new information or data that materially affects the information included in the referenced announcement and all the material assumptions and technical parameters underpinning the estimates in the original announcement continue to apply and have not materially changed.
 Ryder Scott generated their independent reserve and contingent resource estimates using a deterministic method which is based on a qualitative assessment of relative uncertainty using consistent interpretation guidelines.
 The independent engineers using a deterministic incremental (risk based) approach estimate the quantities at each level of uncertainty discretely and separately. - 2.
-The 2C Resource estimate has been generated by Australis effective 4 April 2019 in accordance the definitions and disclosure guidelines contained in the Society of Petroleum Engineers (SPE), World Petroleum Council (WPC), American Association of Petroleum Geologists (AAPG), and Society of Petroleum Evaluation Engineers (SPEE) Petroleum Resources Management (SPE-PRMS) as revised in June 2018.
-The analysis was based on methodology applied within the report prepared by Ryder Scott as at 31 December 2018 (See ASX announcement released on 6 February 2019 titled "Reserves and Resources Update Year End 2018").
-Ryder Scott presumed a 9% recovery factor from the mid case oil in place estimates when assessing the 2C Resources attributable to a land holding of 110,000 net acres.
-Maintaining the same average recovery factor, the additional 5,000 net acres is attributed a 2C Resource of 9 million barrels (Australis estimate).
-This contingent resource estimate was originally disclosed in an announcement on 5th April 2019 entitled "TMS Initial Drilling Program Update".
-The Company is not aware of any new information or data that materially affects the information included in the referenced market announcement and that all material assumptions and technical parameters underpinning the estimates in the referenced market announcement continue to apply and have not materially changed. - 3.
 All estimates and risk factors taken from Netherland, Sewell & Associates, report prepared as at 31 December 2016 and generated for the Australis concessions to SPE standards.
 See announcement titled "2016 Year End Resource Update' dated 25 January 2017.
 Australis is not aware of any new information or data that materially affects the information included in the referenced announcement and all the material assumptions and technical parameters underpinning the estimates in the original announcement continue to apply and have not materially changed.
 The contingent resource estimates are located in the Batalha Concession.
-NSAI generated their independent contingent resource estimates using a combination of deterministic and probabilistic methods - 4.
-Includes 3P Reserves of 89.2 MMbbl and 2C Resources of 116.8 MMbbl see notes 1 & 2. - 5.
+NSAI generated their independent contingent resource estimates using a combination of deterministic and probabilistic methods - 3.
 The TMS Type Curve means the history matched production performance of 15 wells drilled in the TMS by Encana in 2014.
-Corresponds to an average completed horizontal length of approximately 7,200ft. - 6.
+Corresponds to an average completed horizontal length of approximately 7,200ft. - 4.
 Oil equivalent volumes are expressed in thousands of barrels of oil equivalent (Mboe), determined using the ratio of 6 Mscf of gas to 1 bbl of oil